hapijs/call/README.md

 ### Lead Maintainer - [Eran Hammer](https://github.com/hueniverse)

 ## Introduction
 `call` is a simple node.js HTTP Router.
 It is used by popular [hapi.js](https://github.com/hapijs/hapi) web framework.
 It implements predictable and easy to use routing.
-Even if it is designed to work with Hapi.js, you can still use it as independent component.
+Even if it is designed to work with Hapi.js, you can still use it as an independent router in your app.

 ## Example